Nuclear-Verification-and-Disarmament/miso_enrichment/README.md

 concentration in minor isotopes or with a constraint on the minor isotopes concentration (e.g., to make it ASTM compliant, see Ref 4).

-Additionally, it should be noted that the facility supports downblending of uranium.
+Additionally, it should be noted that the facility allows to select between integer number of stages (default) or decimal number of stages.
+The former option will exceed (undershoot) the desired product (tails) assay, the latter option will match both assays as close as possible.

+Also note that when using an integer number of stages, the facility supports downblending of uranium.
 This means that the facility tries to match the desired enrichment level as precise as possible by first enriching the uranium (to a higher level, as explained above) and then blending the product with uranium from the feed.
 This procedure is only performed if the `use_downblending`